 - 1. An official will declare a timeout and the player(s) must leave the game.
-He/She must remain out of the game for at least one down, even if his/her team is granted a team timeout.
+They must remain out of the game for at least one down, even if their team is granted a team timeout.
 When in question, officials will take a timeout for an injured player. - 2.
-The player(s) may not return to the game until he/she receives approval of medical personnel designated by his/her team. - 3.
+The player(s) may not return to the game until they receive approval of medical personnel designated by their team. - 3.
 Officials, coaches and trainers shall give special attention to players who exhibit signs of a concussion.
 (See Appendix C.) - 4.
 Whenever a participant (player or game official) is bleeding, has blood saturated on the uniform, or has blood on exposed skin, the player or game official shall go to the team area and be given appropriate medical treatment.
-He/She may not return to the game without approval of medical personnel.
+They may not return to the game without approval of medical personnel.
 (A.R.
+3-3-5:I-VII)

-3-3-5:I-VII) - b.
+- b.
 Feigning an injury for any reason is unethical.
 An injured player must be given full protection under the rules, but feigning an injury is dishonest, unsportsmanlike and contrary to the spirit of the rules.
 For questionable game action, a team or an official has the option to report the matter to the relevant disciplinary authority, who may choose to take action against the player(s) and coach(es) involved.
-Attention is directed to the statement in "The Football Code" (Coaching Ethics). - c.
+Attention is directed to the statement in "The Football Code" (Coaching Ethics, section g). - c.
 An injury timeout may follow a charged team timeout. - d.
 The referee will declare a timeout for an injured official. - e.
-Following a timeout for an injured player of the defensive team, the play clock shall be set at 40 seconds. - f.
+Following a timeout for an injured player of the defensive team (potentially combined with a timeout for a defensive helmet off), the play clock shall be set at 40 seconds.
+This rule only applies if the injury and/or helmet off was the only reason for stopping the clock. - f.
 Ten-Second Runoff.
-If the player injury is the only reason for stopping the clock (other than his/her or a teammate's helmet coming off, Rule 3-3-9) with less than one minute in the half, the opponent has the option of a 10-second runoff. - 1.
+If the player injury is the only reason for stopping the clock (other than their or a teammate's helmet coming off, Rule 3-3-9) with less than one minute in the half, the opponent has the option of a 10-second runoff. - 1.
 The play clock will be set at 40 seconds for an injury to a player of the defensive team and at 25 seconds for an injury to a player of the offensive team (Rule 3-2-4-c-4). - 2.
 Rule 3-4-6 applies.
 (A.R.
 3-3-5:VIII-X)